kenyee/requery-wiki/Android.md

 `DatabaseSource` is the Android specific connection source for use with [EntityDataStore](http://requery.github.io/javadoc/io/requery/sql/EntityDataStore.html) which is the core entity management API of requery. `DatabaseSource` extends [SQLiteOpenHelper](http://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper.html) and using the requery API automatically creates tables from the EntityModel provided.
 It also provides basic upgrade support by adding missing columns and tables on a upgrade.
 Every time you change the model be sure to increment the schemaVersion passed to `DatabaseSource`.
 If you need to perform more complex migrations just override onUpgrade and perform the necessary migration steps.

+###SQLCipher

+SQLCipher is a popular extension to SQLite that encrypts the entire database.
+You can use requery with SQLCipher by using `io.requery.android.sqlcipher.SecureDatabaseSource` instead of `DatabaseSource` when creating the store and providing a database password.

 ###Databinding

 You can take advantage of the new databinding library from Google in your entities.
 Simply extend [Observable](http://developer.android.com/reference/android/databinding/Observable.html) and provide [@Bindable](http://developer.android.com/reference/android/databinding/Bindable.html) on bindable properties.